 Creative Changes Art Show & Sale

 Showcasing talented local artists.
 Friday evening Wine and Cheese Reception is $5.
 Free admission the rest of the weekend.
 Everyone welcome.
-Located
+Located at the Community Centre in Kearney.

 July 18 thru 20